MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -PopoutForIncomingPstnCalls
-Setting this parameter allows you to control the tenant users' ability to launch an external website URL automatically in the browser window upon incoming PSTN calls for specific users/user groups.
+Setting this parameter allows you to control the tenant users' ability to launch an external website URL automatically in the browser window upon incoming PSTN calls for specific users or user groups.
 Valid options are Enabled and Disabled.

 ```yaml
 Type: String